 - 8 corn or flour tortillas.
 Try to look for tortillas that are smaller.
 Not the burrito sized tortillas.

 - Your favorite toppings.
-See some suggestions at the top
+See some suggestions in post.

 Instructions